What The Secret History by Donna Tartt Can Tell Us About Cultivating a Love for Learning

 What The Secret History Can Teach Us About Cultivating a Love for Learning

-The Lyceum at Hampden College is where the main characters’s Greek lessons take place, under the tutelage of the elusive and charismatic Julian Morrow, but it’s also the central landmark for many important parts of the novel: events are triggered, friendships are created, and information is uncovered.
+The Lyceum at Hampden College is where the main characters’ Greek lessons take place, under the tutelage of the elusive and charismatic Julian Morrow.
+It’s also the central landmark for many important parts of the novel: events are triggered, friendships are created, and information is uncovered.

 By reading The Secret History, here are a few lessons that can help us to cultivate our own love for learning, as well as for life itself: